GRP-17/feedback-backend/API.md

 ```

 * Possible error:
-   * Code 400, the reference to store the new feedback could not be found
+   * Code 400, unable to parse the feedback
    * Code 412, the body of the request is not as expected (JSON format with a rating)